MkDay/Post-Collection/prevent-default-vs-return-false.md

 **(1) Not working ways - callbacks with custom parameters:**

-Normally, if we use callback functions followed by parentheses, it will be immediately invoked even without the event is occurred.
+Normally, if we use callback functions followed by parentheses, it will be immediately invoked even without the event has occurred.
 So we cannot use parentheses means we cannot have custom parameters instead its default one.

+The code below will never work as we expected.

 ```javascript